luisangelgare/SIaD-Tool/README.md

 ### 🔗 GitHub Repository

-The SIaD Tool repository, including citation instructions and licensing details, is available at:
+The SIaD-Tool repository, including citation instructions and licensing details, is available at:

 **https://github.com/luisangelgare/SIaD-Tool**